UoA-DTRG/survey_commander/README.md

  - ROS1 Noetic
  - PX4 SITL v1.12.3

-This planner has been specifically designed to work with our trajectory planner stack (Survey Planner)[].
+This planner has been specifically designed to work with our trajectory planner stack Survey Planner.
 If you haven't done so already, setup Survey Tracker first in your catkin workspace.

 ## Installation
 Since Survey Commander depends heavily on Survey Planner and Survey Tracker, we will assume that you've already set up our trajectory tracker before continuing.